Quick Facts for 2019 Coaches and Teams

 • The day concludes with recognition of teams that have qualified for the Community Research and Community Action awards.
 Final competition scores are posted by the following day.

-2018 Current Issue is Partnering with Nature in Watersheds.
+2019 Current Issue is Abundant, Affordable, Healthy Food.
 Teams investigate this issue as it pertains to their own community and local ecosystems, identify the critical problems and potential courses of action, and develop a presentation of their findings and recommendations.
 See the current issue page for more information.

 What are the rules?